akhigroup/exhubs/README.md

 ### Introduction

-exhubs is an exam application which is powered by Spring MVC 3.1, etc.
+exhubs is an exam application which is powered by Spring MVC 3.2, Hibernate, JPA, spring-data.